 It is highly visible on the Melbourne skyline and a beacon of faith for the extended Xavier family.

 The Chapel project, which spanned 16 years continues to serve as a tribute to the generous donors who made it possible, and the outstanding personal efforts of Fr Edmund Frost SJ and Fr Frank O’Keefe SJ.

 In 1920s, the College Rector, Fr Frost wrote: “From the centre of the city and from the surrounding suburbs, the distant view of the noble dome would catch the attention of many a Catholic as he returned home from a day of weary toil.”
 It remains true today.

 Externally, the Chapel is in the Italian Renaissance style while the four massive pillars at the main entrance are in the Ionic order, adding to its grand appearance.
 Symbolically, the College Memorial Chapel defines Xavier College reminding all of the greater glory of God.

-For more information and Chapel bookings, please contact our Chapel Coordinator Claire at email@example.com
+For more information and Chapel bookings, please contact the Chapel Coordinator Claire at firstname.lastname@example.org

 Burke Hall Chapel